SequentialAttention++ for Block Sparsification: Differentiable Pruning Meets Combinatorial Optimization: Introduction

 \subsection{Empirical results: SequentialAttention++}

 We now apply our theoretical insights of combining differentiable pruning and combinatorial optimization to develop a novel algorithm for block neural network pruning, which we call \emph{SequentialAttention++}.
-SequentialAttention++ is primarily a fusion of two prior techniques: \emph{Sequential Attention}, a feature selection technique based on differentiable pruning developed in work of \citet{YBCFFM2023}, and \emph{ACDC}, which is a highly effective stochastic adaptation of the classic iterative hard thresholding (IHT) algorithm \cite{PIVA2021}.
+SequentialAttention++ is primarily a fusion of two prior techniques: \emph{Sequential Attention}, a feature selection technique based on differentiable pruning developed in work of \citet{YBCFFM2023}, and \emph{ACDC}, which is a highly effective stochastic adaptation of the classic iterative hard thresholding (IHT) algorithm \citep{PIVA2021} from the combinatorial optimization literature.

-Sequential Attention \cite{YBCFFM2023} is an algorithm for feature selection on neural networks, which works by introducing a softmax mask that is trained together with the neural network weights.
+Sequential Attention \citep{YBCFFM2023} is an algorithm for feature selection on neural networks, that introduces a softmax mask that is trained together with the neural network weights.
 Each of the $n$ input features is scaled by a differentiable mask $A_i = \exp(L_i) / \sum_{j=1}^n \exp(L_j)$ for a vector $L\in\mathbb R^n$ of logits.
 Note that our theoretical results on differentiable pruning, and in particular Lemma \ref{lem:unnormalized-softmax}, suggests that this roughly corresponds to performing a log-sum regularization on the corresponding weights for these features.
 We first extend this to the block sparsification setting by instead scaling each block of weights to prune by a similar softmax mask (see Figure \ref{fig:differentiable-pruning}).
 Note that in this new setting, Lemma \ref{lem:unnormalized-softmax} shows that this corresponds to a \emph{group} log-sum regularization on each of the blocks.